Lie groupoids determined by their orbit spaces: Introduction

 \begin{theorem} The quotient functor $\mbf{F}$ restricts in two ways: \begin{description} \item[(A)] To $\mbf{F}_{(A)}:\mbf{LiftComp}^{\twoheadrightarrow} \to \mbf{QUED}^{\twoheadrightarrow}$.
 This restriction is: \begin{itemize} \item essentially surjective on objects; \item full on 1-arrows; \item faithful up to isomorphism of 1-arrows. \end{itemize} Furthermore, the stack represented by a lift-complete Lie groupoid is determined by its diffeological orbit space, and $\mbf{F}_{(A)}$ gives an equivalence of categories if we descend to $\mbf{HS}$. \item[(B)] To $\mbf{F}_{(B)}:\mbf{QLiftComp} \to \mbf{QMan}$, satisfying the same conclusions as $\mbf{F}_{(A)}$. \end{description} \end{theorem} We leave the definitions for Sections \ref{sec:diff-lie-group} and \ref{sec:lift-complete-lie-1}, and here give some examples.
 Effective quasifold groupoids (Proposition \ref{prop:3}) and \'{e}tale holonomy groupoids of Riemannian foliations (Section \ref{sec:exampl-riem-foli}) are lift-complete, and diffeological quasifolds and leaf spaces of Riemannian foliations are quasi-\'{e}tale diffeological spaces.
+Both examples are lift-complete, respectively quasi-\'{e}tale, because the associated pseudogroups consist of solutions to partial differential equations (PDEs) of a certain type -- namely complete and quasi-analytic -- which we outline in Subsection \ref{sec:lift-compl-pseud}.
 The category $\mbf{QLiftComp}$ contains the \'{e}tale holonomy groupoids of Kronecker foliations of the 2-torus, and their leaf spaces are Q-manifolds.
 The connection to Riemannian foliations gives the following corollary. \begin{corollary} Two Riemannian foliations have diffeomorphic leaf spaces if and only if their holonomy groupoids are Morita equivalent. \end{corollary} This implies that Riemannian foliations have diffeomorphic leaf spaces if and only if they are transverse equivalent.
 We elaborate in Section \ref{sec:exampl-riem-foli}.

 It is not possible to extend Theorem \hyperref[thm:1]{\ref{thm:1} (A)} to include all arrows.
 Even if we restrict the objects to orbifolds, Examples \ref{ex:5} and \ref{ex:6} show that $\mbf{F}_{(A)}$ can fail to be faithful up to isomorphism, or full.